 Imported Food Control Act 1992

-1Therapeutic Goods Administration, Australian Pesticides and Veterinary Medicines Authority, National Industrial Chemicals Notification and Assessment Scheme, Food Standards Australia New Zealand.
+1Therapeutic Goods Administration, Australian Pesticides and Veterinary Medicines Authority, Australian Industrial Chemicals Introduction Scheme, Food Standards Australia New Zealand.

 2A thing (other than a GMO) derived or produced from a GMO.